 - Faster movement of goods across the network.

-- Replacement of complex public transport ticketing schemes (concessions, discounts, travel cards, zones), which are often a source of frustration and confusion for network users.
+- Replacement of complex public transport ticketing schemes (concessions, discounts, travel cards, zones) is often a source of frustration and confusion for network users.

 How MaaS Benefits Organizations

-MaaS is a strategy for providing people with a variety of ways to get from A to B, instead of asking them to rely solely on public transportation or personal cars that require parking spaces at both ends.
+MaaS is a strategy for providing people with various ways to get from A to B instead of asking them to rely solely on public transportation or personal cars that require parking spaces at both ends.
 This creates new opportunities for businesses looking to make urban environments more sustainable and efficient by reducing commute-related congestion and emissions.
 It also offers companies significant flexibility and cost savings.
-To get the most out of it, however, business owners and fleet managers must keep a tight grip on the data.
+However, business owners and fleet managers must keep a tight grip on the data to get the most out of it.

 Ardas MaaS Experience